 How is RAM Used in Computers

 Before we decide how much RAM is needed for your new PC, it’s important to first understand how RAM is actually used in it.
 RAM, which is often also referred to as system memory, is an acronym for Random Access Memory.
-While it would take quite a long time to fully explain all the cases of how RAM is [...]
+While it would take quite a long time to fully explain all the cases of how RAM is used in [...]

 The Pirate Bay is one of the oldest and one of the most popular torrent websites out there with its roots dating back all the way to 2003.
 In its lifetime, the popular torrents site has experienced quite a bit of turmoil including its founders being arrested and thrown in jail, its servers confiscated and quite a bit more, but its incredible resiliency and the community’s ability to bring it back has really made it the most iconic torrent website in existence.
 However, given that The Pirate Bay does operate in a legal grey area, its services aren’t guaranteed and the site does go down from time to time.
-Further, some users aren’t pleased with some of [...]
+Further, some users aren’t pleased with some of the [...]

 Several months ago, we reviewed the Thinkware X550 and walked away quite impressed.
 While some of the driver safety features were a bit more gimmicky than Thinkware would have you believe and the pricetag is relatively higher than competing dashcams on the market, the Thinkware X550 still proved to be an excellent dashcam with great picture quality and more importantly the ability to record well at night which is an issue for many of the cheaper dashcams on the market.